WHAT'S ON

 Performance by Florence Peake in which large, exuberantly painted canvases are folded, dragged, and suspended by five dancers, moving between flat and sculptural forms and theatrical elements of concealment and revelation.

-The performance treats the canvases, painted by Floence Peake, with a joyful irreverence, extending the relationship between dance and painting.
+The performance treats the canvases, painted by Florence Peake, with a joyful irreverence, extending the relationship between dance and painting.
 Unpicking the romantic representation of dance in classical painting and its idealised depiction of the body, Peake looks at the idea of the collapse of the canon of white Western classical painting through the literal manipulation of the large canvases as they are collapsed in form, addressing institutional power structures by looking for ways in which we can overcome them.
 After the four performances, the canvases will remain as an installation in the space until 29 October 2023.

 Rehearsal Director - Katye Coe